graphql-query-rewriter/core/README.md

 ### FieldArgsToInputTypeRewriter

-The `FieldArgsToInputTypeRewriter` can be used to move mutation parameters into a single input object, by default named `input`.
+`FieldArgsToInputTypeRewriter` can be used to move mutation parameters into a single input object, by default named `input`.
 It's a best-practice to use a single input type for mutations in GraphQL, and it's required by the [Relay GraphQL Spec](https://facebook.github.io/relay/docs/en/graphql-server-specification.html#mutations).
 For example, to migrate the mutation `createUser(username: String!, password: String!)` to a mutation with a proper input type like:
 ```
 mutation createUser(input: CreateUserInput!) { ... }